 Your "metatype" in Shadowrun is your species.
 Pick a metatype from the Metatype attribute table on page 66.
 On your character sheet, add the low number (before the slash) to its corresponding attribute.
 There are 8 attributes:

 There are also two special attributes listed in the table:

 Ignore the INI column.
 For now, leave the Initiative box on your character sheet blank.

 Turn to the Priority table on page 65.
 This table is tricky at first, but it makes sense after you've used it a few times.
-The Priority table is a sliding scale for character your traits.
+The Priority table is a sliding scale for your character traits.
 For each column, you choose one and only one cell from rows A to E.

 A different example: Maybe you don't care about material wealth, but you want to have lots of skills.
-In that case, choose row A for column Skills and row B (or C or D or E) for Resources.
+In that case, you'd choose row A for column Skills and row B (or C or D or E) for Resources.

 This column grants your metatype a number of special attribute points (it's the number in parentheses after the metatype, for example

 On your character sheet, use these points to boost these values in the Attributes section: